-The General Education Program is a requirement

-for all degrees.
+The General Education Program is a requirement for all degrees.
 The requirements listed below are approved for the Bachelor of Arts, Bachelor of Science and Bachelor of Fine Arts.

+ENIC 101 2.1

 ENG 101 3 hours

 Language and Culture 9 hours

 MTH 108 or higher 3 hours

 One course designated as

 Quantitative reasoning 3-4 hours

 Health and Well-being Wellness 2 hours

 Activity course 1-2 hours

-Humanities
+Humanities 6 hours

-Literature 3 hours
+Literature

 Fine Arts 6 hours

 Natural Science 7-8 hours

-Social Science 6 hours
+Social Science

 Total 49-52 hours